 1. Remove the console by unscrewing fastener at back of console 1.

 2. With fastener removed, lift the rear of console enough to clear fuel cap and push forward to release front mount from keyway.

-- 3. Lift console up and out, away from the fuel tank, to complete removal. - 4.
-Remove fuel quick connect(2).
+3. Lift console up and out, away from the fuel tank, to complete removal.